-We are honored to introduce Ecology Law Quarterly’s 2019–20 Annual Review of Environmental and Natural Resource Law.
-Now in its twenty-first year, the Annual Review is a collaborative endeavor by students and faculty.
-But the greatest contribution to the Annual Review is made by the editorial board and members of Ecology Law Quarterly (ELQ).
+We are honored to introduce the Ecology Law Quarterly’s 2020–21 Annual Review of Environmental and Natural Resource Law.
+Now in its twenty-second year, the Annual Review is a collaborative endeavor of students and faculty.
+But the greatest contributors to the Annual Review are Ecology Law Quarterly's (ELQ) editorial board and members.
 ELQ continues to be the leading journal in the field because of their passion and commitment.
-Three students deserve special recognition: Kaela Shiigi, Emily Miller, and Katie Sinclair devoted a substantial portion of their final year of law school to assisting and advising the student authors.
-This Annual Review is infused with their talent and insights.

 The coronavirus (COVID-19) pandemic has underscored the racial, social, and economic disparities that have long plagued every part of American society—including the health of our environment.
 Given the disproportionate impact of COVID-19 on minority communities across the country, government officials have focused their efforts on an equitable COVID-19 response.
 These efforts, however, have ignored marginalized individuals who are incarcerated.
 With its interdisciplinary approach, the environmental justice framework may provide a meaningful tool to effectively respond to the impact of COVID-19 in prisons.